johnhearn/johnhearn.github.io/_posts/2018-08-16-quantum-computing-primer-part-1a.md

 3. Qubits can be combined into *registers* and these registers have more possible states than the combinations of the individual qubits.
 This means when one qubit is measured and collapses to a particular binary state then the other qubits in the register must also change, even if separated by enormous distances.
 This effect is known as *entanglement*.

 This area of computing is in its infancy and basic things that we take for granted must be reevaluated.
 On the other hand these properties taken together give us access to a powerful new programming paradigm.
 This introduction is just the very beginning.

-### Footnotes

-[^1]: The `Up` and `Down` terminology is also reminicent of one of the quantum mechanical properties of particles called [spin](https://en.wikipedia.org/wiki/Spin_(physics)).
-[^2]: In the quantum computing literature these gates have (cryptic) names like `H`, `X`, `Y` and `Z`.
-In reality they are all nothing more than rotations of the arrow in different directions by different amounts.
-[^3]: No one really knows for certain *why* this happens.
-There is evidence that when considering the measuring apparatus as a quantum mechanical system in itself then the collapse can be considered as altering the state on the whole system to bring both into alignment.
-Einstein famously was not convinced.
-[^4]: This sphere is known as the [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere)